munki/munki-pkg/README.md

 `munkipkg --create Foo`

-...will create a package project directory named "Foo" in the current working directory, complete with a starter build-info.plist, empty payload and scripts directories, and a .gitignore file to cause git to ignore the build/ directory that is created when a project is built.
+...will create a new package project directory named "Foo" in the current working directory, complete with a starter build-info.plist, empty payload and scripts directories, and a .gitignore file to cause git to ignore the build/ directory that is created when a project is built.

 Once you have a project directory, you simply copy the files you wish to package into the payload directory, and add a preinstall and/or postinstall script to the scripts directory.
 You may also wish to edit the build-info.plist.

+###Importing an existing package

+Another way to create a package project is to import an existing package:

+`munkipkg --import /path/to/foo.pkg Foo`

+...will create a new package project directory named "Foo" in the current working directory, with payload, scripts and build-info extracted from foo.pkg.
+Complex or non-standard packages may not be extracted with 100% fidelity, and not all package formats are supported.
+Specifically, metapackages are not supported, and distribution packages containing multiple sub-packages are not supported.
+In these cases, consider importing the individual sub-packages.

 ###Building a package

+This is the central task of munkipkg.

 `munkipkg path/to/package_project_directory`